socheatsok78/cloud-images/rhel/README.md

 Instead of sharing your login credentials to a hosted service, use `cloud-init` and `open-vm-tools`, that are installed within the image and enabled by default.
 For example, you can use it to pass the credentials to the VMware vSphere Cloud Director by using cloud-init.

+> [!IMPORTANT]
+> With cloud-init, you need to add `cloud-utils-growpart` as an additional package to ensure that the image can resize the root partition on first boot.

 **Procedure**:
 1. Access the directory where you downloaded your .ova image.
 2. Create a file named metadata.yaml and add the following information to this file: